jerichosu/yolox_face_mask_detection/README.md

 ## 1. Notes

-    This is a pytorch easy re-implement of "YOLOX: Exceeding YOLO Series in 2021" [https://arxiv.org/abs/2107.08430] The repo is still under development
+    This is a implementation  of "YOLOX: Exceeding YOLO Series in 2021" [https://arxiv.org/abs/2107.08430] on face mask detection
+    The repo is still under development

 ## 2. Environment

-    pytorch>=1.7.0, python>=3.6, Ubuntu/Windows, see more in 'requirements.txt'
+    pytorch>=1.7.0, python>=3.6, Linux/Windows, see more in 'requirements.txt'

     cd /path/to/your/work
     git clone https://github.com/zhangming8/yolox-pytorch.git